ohdoking/voice-doc-appointment/README.md

 You can customize the application by modifying the following environment variables in your `.env` file:

 - `OPENAI_API_KEY`: Your OpenAI API key for voice processing
+- `ELEVENLABS_VOICE_ID`: Your ElevenLabs voice ID for voice processing
+- `ELEVENLABS_API_KEY`: Your ElevenLabs API key for voice processing
 - `DOCTOLIB_BASE_URL`: Base URL for doctor search API (default: https://www.doctolib.de)

 ## 🧪 Running Tests